KevinDusange/2420test/README.md

 ## In this tutorial you will:

 1. Create SSH Keys on your local machine
+2. Create a droplet on the DigitalOcean web console
-2. Install and configure doctl
+3. Install and configure doctl
-3. Create a cloud-init.yaml file
+4. Create a cloud-init.yaml file
-4. Create a droplet using doctl
+5. Create a droplet using doctl

 ### Requirements before beginning